Sunday 21 January 2018, 7pm, OTO Project Space

 Joshua Weitzel / shamisen

-Ken Ikeda (b.
-1964, Japan) is a composer and performer, born in Tokyo.
-After studying at Berklee College of Music, he has exhibited sound art and visual installations around the world, and has worked with John Russell, Eddie Prevost, David Toop, Simon Scott, Toshimaru Nakamura, Tetuzi Akiyama and many other improvising musicians; He has collaborated with, amongst others, artist Mariko Mori, Hiroshi Sugimoto, Tadanori Yokoo; and composed and recorded for film maker David Lynch.
+Ken Ikeda is a composer and performer, born in Tokyo.
+He creates unique electric improvisation by a delicate combination of sine waves.
+After studying at Berklee College of Music, he has exhibited sound art and visual installations around the world.
+He has released five solo albums and collaborated on albums with David Toop, Eddie Prevost, John Russell, Toshimaru Nakamura, Tetuzi Akiyama, Chihei Hatakeyama and many other improvising musicians; Also he has collaborated with, amongst others, visual artist Mariko Mori, Hiroshi Sugimoto, Tadanori Yokoo, Darren Almond; and composed and recorded for film maker David Lynch.
 He released CD albums from Touch, Spekk, Baskaru, White Paddy Mountain and Home Normal.
 Ken Ikeda currently lives and works in London, UK.